smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 ### Configure for TCP
 If you aren't using a TDK or head unit, you can connect to SDL core via a virtual machine or to your localhost.
 To do this we will use the flavor ```tcpDebug```.

-For TCP to work, you will have to know the IP address of your machine that is running Sdl Core.
+For TCP to work, you will have to know the IP address of your machine that is running SDL Core.
 If you don't know what it is, running ```ifconfig``` in a linux terminal will usually let you see it for the interface you are connected with to your network.
 We have to modify the IP address in Hello Sdl Android to let it know where your instance of SDL Core is running.

 In the main Java folder of Hello Sdl Android, open up ```SdlService.java```

 In the top of this file, locate the variable declaration for ```DEV_MACHINE_IP_ADDRESS```.
-Change it to your Sdl Core's IP.
+Change it to your SDL Core's IP.
 Leave the ```TCP_PORT``` set to ```12345```.

 ```java
 	// TCP/IP transport config